-Hall resined the countertops herself, tiled the floors, and even spent days creating a flower designed tabletop made of sequin.
+Hill resined the countertops herself, tiled the floors, and even spent days creating a flower designed tabletop made of sequin.

 She was diagnosed with stage three, triple-negative breast cancer.

-During her radiation period, Hall was given an eviction notice from her landlord.
+During her radiation period, Hill was given an eviction notice from her landlord.
 Not too long after, she learned her cancer now spread to her lungs.
 Weeks later, she was met with a lawsuit.

-In 2019, Hall was in a legal battle with her ex-husband over Miss Kitty’s Lounge.
+In 2019, Hill was in a legal battle with her ex-husband over Miss Kitty’s Lounge.
 In the end, she was able to gain full ownership of the lounge but was left with thousands of dollars in debt.

 Only two months after getting full management is when she found a lump.

-Hall has said her support system is fantastic; just a couple weeks ago, she got married.
+Hill has said her support system is fantastic; just a couple weeks ago, she got married.
 She says her husband is her rock.
 Her daughters have been her support through hard times.

-Hall is immune-compromised and practices social distancing.
+Hill is immune-compromised and practices social distancing.
 Being behind the bar and making drinks was once her livelihood.
 Now, her oldest daughter, Willow, has taken the reign of bartending for the lounge.

-Hall said the family that has been with her has just shined amid hardship.
+Hill said the family that has been with her has just shined amid hardship.

 The landlord has been contacted and has yet to give a statement.
 Hill will continue running Miss Kitty’s Lounge as long as possible.